drvinceknight/amwoss/proposal/main.md

 This will describe basics of game theory: theoretic background to concepts of equilibria will be described.
-A game modelling interactions between two transport providers (or something) will be considered.
+A game modelling interactions between two service providers will be considered.
 Python/R will be used to obtain the Nash equilibria.
 A discussion of some research using these notions will be used.